jillmpla/slideware_cosmic_pizza/README.md

 This repository contains the **Cosmic Pizza** prototype, built as a **slideware prototype** for rapid UX exploration.
 The application imagines a **space-themed gourmet pizza experience**, where ordering a pizza becomes an intergalactic journey.

->📌 This project was approached as a mini UX case study, covering concept, task flows, design patterns, slideware prototyping, and iteration.
+>📌 This project was approached as a UX case study, covering concept, task flows, design patterns, slideware prototyping, and iteration.

 ---